help-me-mom/ng-mocks/docs/articles/api/MockBuilder.md

 All other root providers will be replaced with their mocks, even for kept declarations of mock modules.

 ## Factory function

+You might be using other [testing frameworks for angular](../extra/with-3rd-party), such as `@ngneat/spectator` or `@testing-library/angular`.

+This is a use-case for the factory function.

+The factory function allows you to get a preconfigured `TestBed` declarations which can be passed wherever else.

 ```ts
 const ngModule = MockBuilder(MyComponent, MyModule)